Automating the tedious with loops

 If you type

-$yourself, it is an instruction from you that the shell to redirect output or get the value of a variable.
+$in the shell, it is an instruction from you to the shell to get the value of a variable.

 We have called the variable in this loop

 in order to make its purpose clearer to human readers.

 The shell itself doesn’t care what the variable is called.

 For loop exercise

 Complete the blanks in the for loop below to print the name, first line, and last line of each text file in the current directory.

 ___ file in *.txt __ echo "_file" head -n 1 _______ ____ __ _ _______ ____